CDCgov/prime-reportstream/prime-router/docs/authz/authz-design.md

 ## Setting up a new user

 In this system, setting up a new user would be quite easy.
-Create the user in Okta and then add it the required groups.
+Create the user in Okta and then add it to the required groups.
 If this particular user must also manually submit reports you will need to directly modify their profile to add the specific senders.
 For users this can be done in the Okta UI.